GAAMA: Graph Augmented Associative Memory for Agents: Experimental Setup

-\paragraph{Stage 1: Memory retrieval.} Given a question, the system retrieves relevant memories from its knowledge graph using the hybrid retrieval pipeline (Section~\ref{sec:retrieval}).
-The retrieved context is assembled into a memory text of at most 1,000 words.

-\paragraph{Stage 2: Answer generation.} The retrieved memory text and the question are passed to GPT-4o-mini (temperature=0), which generates a hypothesis answer.
-The generation prompt (Appendix~\ref{sec:appendix_answer}) instructs the model to answer concisely using only the provided memory, and to indicate when the memory is insufficient.

-\paragraph{Stage 3: LLM-as-judge scoring.} An LLM judge (GPT-4o-mini, temperature=0) evaluates the generated hypothesis against the ground-truth reference answer, producing a \textbf{fractional reward} score $r \in [0.0, 1.0]$.
-The judge scores based on \emph{key fact coverage}: the fraction of key facts from the reference answer that appear in the generated response.
-Formally:
+Our evaluation follows a \textbf{generate-then-judge} protocol: (1)~retrieve relevant memories into a 1,000-word context budget; (2)~generate an answer with a LLM based on query and retrieved memory; (3)~score the generated answer with a LLM judge measuring key information coverage with respect to the reference answer.
+The judge produces a fractional reward:

-A score of 1.0 means all key facts are present; 0.0 means none are found.
-Partial scores reflect partial coverage (e.g., if 2 of 3 key facts are present, $r = 0.67$).
-Critically, the judge does \emph{not} penalize for extra information beyond the reference answer---only coverage of reference facts matters.
-This design choice avoids penalizing systems that retrieve and present additional relevant context, which would unfairly disadvantage memory systems with higher recall.
+A score of 1.0 means all key information are present; partial scores reflect partial coverage.
+The judge does \emph{not} penalize for extra information beyond the reference answer, avoiding unfair disadvantage to high-recall systems.